raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

                * Attempt to load firmware
                   * Success - run the firmware
                   * Failed - advance to next LUN
+   * else if boot-mode == `NVME` then
+      * Scan PCI for an NVMe device and if found
+         * Attempt to load firmware from the NVMe device
+            * Success - run the firmware
+            * Failure - continue
    * else if boot-mode == `RPIBOOT` then
       * Attempt to load firmware using USB device mode from the USB OTG port- see [usbboot](https://github.com/raspberrypi/usbboot).
         There is no timeout for RPIBOOT mode.

+## Bootloader self-update
+Since the ROM can only loader `recovery.bin` from the SD/EMMC the second stage bootloader has the ability to update the EEPROM itself.
+This is enabled for USB, Network and NVMe boot modes unless `ENABLE_SELF_UPDATE=0` in the [bootloader configuration](../bcm2711_bootloader_config.md).